ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-Taking a look at how are planets are discovered reveals a lot about the underlying science.
-Exoplanets are discovered in many ways but a few ways dominate in their success.
-I've tracked the growrth of the three most successful exoplanet discovery methods graphed since the start of the century.
+Examining the methods used to discover planets provides valuable insights into the underlying science.
+While exoplanets can be discovered in various ways, certain methods have been particularly successful.
+I have tracked the growth of the three most successful exoplanet discovery methods graphed since the start of the century.

 <div style="height: 20px;"></div>
 <p align="center">